Choose options

 Viking dybäck sword with scabbard, 11th century, tempered blade

-This magnificent one-handed Viking sword is based on an archaeological find made around 1870 in a peat bog at Dybäck – also Dyback , Dybek or Dybeck – in Scania ( Skåne , still part of Denmark during the Viking Age, now Sweden).
+This magnificent one-handed Viking sword is based on an archaeological find made around 1870 in a bog at Dybäck – also dyback , dybek or dybeck – in Scania ( Skåne , still part of Denmark during the Viking Age, now Sweden).
 The original piece can now be admired in the Historical Museum – Historiska Museet – in Stockholm (exhibit SHM 4515).

-Although the upper part of the pommel is missing, the gilt wire-wrapped handle, the lower part of the pommel and the guard (both made of gold-plated silver), as well as the scabbard mouthpiece, which has fused to the guard over time, are still remarkably well preserved.
-All sections of the booklet are decorated with elaborately engraved motifs of birds, snakes, fantastic creatures and intertwined tendrils.
+Although the upper part of the pommel is missing, the gilt-wire-wrapped handle, the lower part of the pommel and guard (both made of gilt-plated silver), as well as the scabbard mouthpiece, which has fused with the guard over time, are still remarkably well preserved.
+All sections of the booklet are decorated with elaborately engraved motifs of birds, snakes, fantastic creatures, and intertwined tendrils.

-This finely crafted piece of Viking history, dating to around 1000 AD, is classified as type Z according to the Petersen typology for Viking swords and is generally considered to be one of the finest specimens of Viking Age swords ever found in Scandinavia.
-The animal and vegetal ornamentation, which corresponds to the Anglo-Saxon Winchester style (8th–11th century), suggests that the sword originated in England or was at least strongly influenced by that country's style of goldsmithing.
-Since this style of ornamentation was particularly popular among Scandinavian nobility, who had frequent contact with England in the late 13th and early 11th centuries, and given the precious materials and high quality of craftsmanship used, it is thought that this sword was the prestige or showpiece weapon of a wealthy Norse nobleman or person of high status.
+This finely crafted piece of Viking history, dating to approximately 1000 AD, is classified as type Z according to the Petersen typology for Viking swords and is generally considered one of the finest specimens of Viking Age swords ever found in Scandinavia.
+The animal and plant ornamentation, which corresponds to the Anglo-Saxon Winchester style (8th–11th century), suggests that the sword originated in England or was at least strongly influenced by that country's style of goldsmithing.
+Since this style of ornamentation was particularly popular among the Scandinavian nobility, who had frequent contact with England in the late 10th and early 11th centuries, and given the precious materials and high-quality craftsmanship used, it is believed that this sword was the prestige or showpiece weapon of a wealthy Norse nobleman or person of high status.

-The reconstruction offered here has a straight, double-edged blade made of EN45 tempered spring steel with a wide groove and unsharpened edges.
-The handle consists of a short, slightly downward-curving cross-guard, a handle section tightly wrapped with brass wire, and a generous pommel with a slightly upward-curving base and a three-lobed cap.
-The guard and base of the pommel reproduce the highly detailed, engraved motifs and patterns that adorn the original artifact as faithfully as possible.
-As with many surviving historical examples from this period, the pommel of this sword is a two-part construction: the full-length blade tang is screwed to the lower section, and the upper cap is attached to the base with two rivets.
+The reconstruction offered here has a straight, double-edged blade made of EN45 tempered spring steel with a wide kerf and unsharpened edges.
+The handle consists of a short, slightly downward-curving crossguard, a handle section tightly wrapped with brass wire, and a generous pommel with a gently upward-curving base and a three-lobed cap.
+The guard and pommel base reproduce the highly detailed, engraved motifs and patterns that adorn the original artifact as closely as possible.
+As with many surviving historic examples of this period, the pommel of this sword is a two-part construction: the full-length blade tang is bolted to the lower section, and the upper cap is attached to the base with two rivets.

-This early medieval one-handed sword comes with a brown wooden/leather scabbard with mouth plate, cap and antique-finished brass belt loop (maximum belt width 6 cm).
+This early medieval one-handed sword is delivered with a brown wood/leather scabbard with mouth plate, cap and antique-finished brass sling (maximum belt width 6 cm).

 This sword is designed as a collector's item or decorative object and is also ideal as an accessory, for example to complete your costume.